 We aim to prepare our pupils for life in modern British society by fostering in them attitudes and qualities which will enable them to become confident, caring, respectful and responsible citizens.
 Through the UNICEF Rights Respecting School Award, we are empowering all of our pupils to know their rights and the rights of others.
 Thornton pupils are given a voice and involved in planning and decision making through school council.
 They are encouraged to take responsibility for their own learning in a variety of ways such as peer and independent learning opportunities.
 In doing so, we intend to foster a lifelong love of learning in them all.

 At the heart of our new curriculum is the commitment to prepare children for their future life chances, giving them the confidence and skills that is their social and cultural capital.
 This has resulted in increasingly purposeful links for our pupils, enabling them to better understand the world around them, their place within it and current topical world issues.

-Please take a look at our detailed Curriculum Maps that outline our year group and school themes.
+Please take a look at our Whole School Curriculum Map that outlines our curriculum coverage as a school.

 Class teachers send out Knowledge Organisers that contain information regarding the curriculum at the beginning of each topic.
 Further information can be found on the school website under the 'Children' tab.
 Select the year group they are in and you will find an outline of their topic, CREATIVE homework and relevant Knowledge Organisers.